system76/docs/_articles/nvidia-artifacts.md

 ---
 layout: article
-title: Problems With Graphical Corruption After Suspend
+title: Problems With Graphical Artifacts After Suspend
 description: >
   With NVIDIA driver 375.39 and 378.13 resuming from suspend in Unity causes graphical issues.
 keywords: